How To Protect Your Nerves If You’re A Diabetic

 - Extreme sensitivity to touch in specific places

 - Poor coordination and increased incidence of falling

 - Numbness of the feet and not feeling your feet while walking

 - Bowel, bladder, or digestive problems can occur if nerves to those organs are affected

 Several other medical conditions besides diabetes can cause neuropathy.
 Therefore if you experience these symptoms, make sure your doctor performs a thorough evaluation of your health.

 What can be done to protect the nerves and ease the symptoms?

 The better control you have of your blood sugar, the less likely you are to experience neuropathy.
 My recommendations for all type 2 diabetics include the following:

 - Avoid sugar and flour and the foods and drinks that contain them.
 Also avoid vegetable oil and every food that contains it.
-The only safe vegetable oil to consume is cold pressed olive oil, cold pressed macadamia nut or avocado oil and organic coconut oil.
+The only safe vegetable oils to consume are cold pressed olive oil, cold pressed macadamia nut oil, avocado oil, or organic coconut oil.

 - Take a liver tonic containing an effective dose of St Mary’s thistle.
 St Mary’s thistle helps to protect liver cells from damage and can even help to regenerate damaged liver cells.
 If you have some degree of liver dysfunction we strongly recommend you take a liver tonic long term, such as Livatone Plus.

-- Berberine is extremely beneficial for diabetics because it helps normalise blood sugar and blood insulin levels.
+- Berberine is extremely beneficial for diabetics, because it helps normalize blood sugar and blood insulin levels.
 Berberine also helps improve blood fats such as cholesterol and triglycerides, which are often elevated in diabetics.